AlexsLemonade/OpenScPCA-analysis/docs/software-platforms/lsfr/creating-vcs.md

 While working on an [analysis module](../../contributing-to-analyses/analysis-modules/index.md), you can develop locally or on a virtual computer with Lightsail for Research (LSfR).

-Virtual computers provide access to a set amount of virtual CPUs, memory, and storage through a web browser rather than a physical machine.
+Virtual computers provide access to a set amount of virtual CPUs (vCPUs), memory, and storage through a web browser rather than a physical machine.
 Using a virtual computer allows you to develop and run analyses that require more CPUs and memory than is available on your local machine.

 _Note that you will need access to AWS to use LSfR._